EvoEvolver/EvoNote/README.md

         """
     )
 )
-# Generate a text from the knowledge base
+# Generate a text from the core base
 root_note.s("Example of philosopher").be(
     writer.auto("Give an example of French philosopher") ).show()